Many shows sold out last year. Please use our online order form or download the form and send it in.

 Every effort has been made to ensure the accuracy of information in this ebrochure.
 However, the Three C’s reserves the right to make any changes of any nature in its program or calendar.
 Timely notice will be given if changes are required.

 Performances are at 10:00 AM.
-A second performance could be added for individual shows.
+We intend to offer a second performance at 12:00 PM dependent on reservation numbers.
 All performances are approximately one hour in length, unless noted.

 All performances are held

-at Center for the Arts at The Woodstock Academy, formerly the Hyde Cultural Center, at Route 169, Woodstock, Connecticut, a professionally equipped theatre.
+at Loos Center for the Arts at The Woodstock Academy, at Route 169, Woodstock, Connecticut, a professionally equipped theatre.

 Seats are assigned on a first- come, first-served basis.
 An usher will escort you to the next available seat.
 Sorry, seats may NOT be saved.